Security of quantum key distribution with detection-efficiency mismatch in the multiphoton case: Formulation of results for the case of single-photon Alice's output

-where $\delta_x$ and $\delta_z$ are given by Eq.~(\ref{EqDelta}) below.
-Formula~(\ref{EqK1tight}) is the exact value of the secret key rate for the additional restriction $\rho_{AB}\in\mathfrak T(\mathbb C^2\otimes\mathbb C^2)$, i.e., the Bob's input is a single photon.
-We use it as an upper bound.
+where $\delta_x$ and $\delta_z$ are given by Eqs.~(\ref{EqDelta}) below.
+Formula~(\ref{EqK1tight}) is the exact value of the secret key rate in the case of the additional restriction $\rho_{AB}\in\mathfrak T(\mathbb C^2\otimes\mathbb C^2)$, i.e., if the Bob's input is single photon.
 Formula~(\ref{EqK1}) gives a simplified and more rough bound.
-It is important for us because we used it (rather than Eq.~(\ref{EqK1tight})) for the derivation of Eq.~(\ref{EqMain}).
-From Fig.~\ref{Fig1}, we see that, in the practical case of small detection-efficiency mismatch ($\eta$ close to~1), formula (\ref{EqMain}) gives a secret key rate close to the both Eqs.~(\ref{EqK1tight}) and~(\ref{EqK1}).
+We use it (rather than Eq.~(\ref{EqK1tight})) for the derivation of Eq.~(\ref{EqMain}).
+From Fig.~\ref{Fig1}, we see that, in the practical case of small detection-efficiency mismatch ($\eta$ close to~1), formula (\ref{EqMain}) gives a secret key rate close to both Eqs.~(\ref{EqK1tight}) and~(\ref{EqK1}).

-The decrease of secret key rate with the decrease of $\eta$ shown on Figs.~\ref{Fig1} is caused by two effects: the decrease of the average detector efficiency $(1+\eta)/2$ and detection-efficiency mismatch as such.
+The decrease of the secret key rate with the decrease of $\eta$ shown on Figs.~\ref{Fig1} is caused by two effects: the decrease of the average detector efficiency $(1+\eta)/2$ and detection-efficiency mismatch as such.
 To distinguish the influence of the mismatch as such, we compare the secret key rates for the mismatch case with the detector efficiencies 1 and $\eta$ and the no-mismatch case with both efficiencies equal to $(1+\eta)/2$.
-The secret key rate for the latter case is given by
+The secret key rate for the latter case is well-known and given by

 The ratio of the secret key rate in the mismatch case to that in the no-mismatch case is shown on Fig.~\ref{Fig2}.
-The solid line corresponds to no errors $Q=0$ and the dashed line corresponds to a high error rate $Q=0.09$.
+The solid line corresponds to the errorless case $Q=0$ and the dashed line corresponds to a high error rate $Q=0.09$.
 Recall that $Q\approx0.11$ is a maximal QBER for which the key distribution is possible ($1-2h(Q)>0$).
-The key rate $Q=0.09$ is high in the sense that it is close to the critical one $Q\approx0.11$.
+The QBER $Q=0.09$ is high in the sense that it is close to the critical one $Q\approx0.11$.

-We see that first the secret key rate is larger influenced by mismatch for high QBERs and second, if the mismatch is not very large, then the decrease of secret key rate is also relatively small even for high QBERs.
+We see that, first, the influence of mismatch on the secret key rate is larger for high QBERs and, second, if the mismatch is not very large, then the decrease of the secret key rate is also relatively small even for high QBERs.
 For example, the secret key rate for $\eta=0.8$ and $Q=0.09$ is above 90\% of the secret key rate for the no-mismatch case with the same $Q$ and average efficiency.